Yashgupta9798/Ai-Powered_Cloud_Cost_Optimizer/readme.md

 # Tools Used

-Mistral API – LLM inference
+Mistral API – LLM inference - Not used Hugging face as mistral was not working but when i used mistral api from it's officaial website it was working fine

 Python 3.10